AFC Toronto's Kaylee Hunter earns her 1st Canada call-up

 Hunter is one of three players on Stoney's latest roster to earn their first Canadian call-ups.
 The others are goalkeeper Emily Burns (FC Nantes), and midfielder Florianne Jourde (Paris Saint-Germain).

-There's also a recall for defender Sydney Collins (Bay FC) who returns to the squad after after being sidelined by an injury for more than a year.
+There's also a recall for defender Sydney Collins (Bay FC) who returns to the squad after being sidelined by an injury for more than a year.
 The last of her six caps for Canada came in a 1-0 win over Australia in Vancouver on Dec.
 5, 2023.

 The most recognizable names on Canada’s latest roster are captain Jessie Fleming and fellow midfielder Julia Grosso, goalkeeper Kailen Sheridan, defenders Ashley Lawrence and Shelina Zadorsky, and forwards Janine Sonis and Adriana Leon.